smartyfh/CMF-CTF/CTF/README.md

       python setup.py build_ext --inplace
       ```

-      Line 25 in setup.py need to be modified in accordance to the running experiment.
+      Line 25 in setup.py need to be modified in accordance with the running experiment.

    * Then, train the model